-Table 8, Panel B, presents results when we measure membership in religious communities and the relative size of denominations using combined church seating capacity.
-Again, the set of controls for first- and second-generation immigrants' countries of origin and the set of controls for religious denominations present in a county are both jointly statistically significant determinants of religious membership at the 0.001-percent significance level in all specifications.
-The link between rainfall risk and membership in religious communities in column (1) is somewhat stronger than in Table 2, column (4) where we estimated the same specification without controls for immigrants' countries of origin and religious denominations.
+immigrants' countries of origin and religious denominations.
 Results change little in column (2) where we control for ln population in 1890 and the literacy rate in 1880.
-When we split the sample into counties with value added in agriculture relative to manufacturing above and below the median, the link between membership in religious communities and rainfall risk is positive and statistically significant among more agricultural counties in column (3) but not among less agricultural counties in column (4), and the difference is statistically significant at the 5-percent level.
+When we split the sample into counties with value added in agriculture relative to manufacturing above and below the median, the link between membership in religious communities and rainfall risk is positive and statistically significant among more agricultural counties in column (3) but not among less agricultural counties in column (4), and the difference is statistically significant at the 5% level.
 Finally, in column (5) we find that the link with religious membership is stronger for growing-season rainfall risk.

-5.3 The Persistent Effects of Rainfall Risk on Modern Religious Communities
+5.3.
+The Persistent Effects of Rainfall Risk on Modern Religious Communities

-An interesting issue is whether the effects of agricultural production risk on nineteenth-century religious membership persist to the turn of the twenty-first century.
-County-level data on US religious membership around the turn of the twenty-first century are collected by the Glenmary Research Center and distributed by the Association of Religion Data Archives (www.thearda.com).
+An interesting issue is whether the effects of agricultural production risk on 19th-century religious membership persist to the turn of the 21st century.
+County-level data on US religious membership around the turn of the 21st century are collected by the Glenmary Research Center and distributed by the Association of Religion Data Archives (www.thearda.com).
 The data archive has information on church members according to each denomination's membership definition for 1980 and 1990 and on church adherents for 1980, 1990, 2000, and 2010.

-Church adherents include members and other regular attendants to religious services.32 Our measures of modern county-level religious membership only count denominations that we could classify as belonging to meta-denominations present in our nineteenth-century data.33 where $RY_c = E\left(\prod_m R{mc}^{\beta/12}\right)$ with β being estimated using (16), and X_c stands for county characteristics like soil quality or ruggedness of the terrain.
-Our main interest is in the parameter ρ - the extent to which differences in historical church membership across counties persist to around the turn of the twenty-first century - when historical church membership is instrumented with rainfall risk, $RVar_c$.
+Church adherents include members and other regular attendants to religious services.34 Our measures of modern county-level religious membership only count denominations that we could classify as belonging to meta-denominations present in our 19th-century data.35 where $EY_c^R = E\left(\prod_m R{mc}^{\beta/12}\right)$ with β being estimated using (16), and X_c stands for county characteristics like soil quality or ruggedness of the terrain.
+Our main interest is in the parameter ρ -the extent to which differences in historical church membership across counties persist to around the turn of the 21st century-when historical church membership is instrumented with rainfall risk, $R \text{Var}c$.
 The resulting estimate indicates the extent to which cross-county differences in historical church membership associated with rainfall risk persist.